This section provides lists of entry points for the following categories:

 The following table lists additional entry points that can be used by character device drivers.
 For other entry points, see Entry Points Common to All Drivers.

 STREAMS is a separate programming model for writing a character driver.
 Devices that receive data asynchronously, such as terminal and network devices, are suited to a STREAMS implementation.
-STREAMS device drivers must provide the loading and autoconfiguration support described in Chapter 6, Driver Autoconfiguration.
-See the STREAMS Programming Guide for additional information on how to write STREAMS drivers.
+STREAMS device drivers must provide the loading and autoconfiguration support described in Driver Autoconfiguration.
+See the STREAMS Programming Guide for additional information about how to write STREAMS drivers.

 The following table lists additional entry points that can be used by STREAMS device drivers.
 For other entry points, see Entry Points Common to All Drivers and Entry Points for Character Device Drivers.

 For certain devices, such as frame buffers, providing application programs with direct access to device memory is more efficient than byte-stream I/O. Applications can map device memory into their address spaces using the mmap(2) system call.
 To support memory mapping, device drivers implement segmap(9E) and devmap(9E) entry points.
-For information on devmap(9E), see Chapter 10, Mapping Device and Kernel Memory.
-For information on segmap(9E), see Chapter 15, Drivers for Character Devices.
+For information about devmap(9E), see Mapping Device and Kernel Memory.
+For information about segmap(9E), see Drivers for Character Devices.

 The following table lists additional entry points that can be used by character device drivers that use the devmap framework to perform memory mapping.
 For other entry points, see Entry Points Common to All Drivers and Entry Points for Character Device Drivers.

-See Table 19-1 for a list of entry points for network device drivers that use the Generic LAN Driver version 3 (GLDv3) framework.
-For more information, see GLDv3 Network Device Driver Framework and GLDv3 MAC Registration Functions in Chapter 19, Drivers for Network Devices.
+See Figure 19, Table 19, GLDv3 Interfaces for a list of entry points for network device drivers that use the Generic LAN Driver version 3 (GLDv3) framework.
+For more information, see GLDv3 Network Device Driver Framework and GLDv3 MAC Registration Functions in Drivers for Network Devices.

 The following table lists additional entry points that can be used by PC Card device drivers.
 For other entry points, see Entry Points Common to All Drivers and Entry Points for Character Device Drivers.